-3.8 Import Sample Applications
+3.7 Import Sample Applications

 This section describes how you import the sample applications available on Embedded Artists support site into the LPCXpresso IDE.
+The example below is for the LPC1343 target board, but samples exist for other target boards as well and the process is identical (just different names on file to work with).

-- 1. Download the zip file from the support site and store it on your computer (e.g. to C:\temp\xpresso\lpc1343_base_board_100125.zip) - 2.
+- Download the zip file from the support site and store it on your computer (e.g. to C:\temp\xpresso\lpc1343\base\board\100125.zip) - 2.
 Start the LPCXpresso IDE and preferably select an empty workspace (an empty directory) - 3.
 Press the "Import Example Projects" button from the Quickstart panel, see Figure 11. - 4.
 A dialog window will be opened, see Figure 12.
 Browse to the previously downloaded zip file.
 Select the file and press the Next button followed by the Finish button. - 5.
 When the zip file has been imported you will see all projects in the Project Explorer window, see Figure 13. - 6.
 Select the project you would like to build and click the Build button in the Quickstart panel, see Figure 14. - 7.
-Continue to section 3.9 for alternatives of how to download the program to the LPCXpresso board.
+Continue to section 3.8 for alternatives of how to download the program to the LPCXpresso

-Note: All the projects with prefix Lib are library projects and not sample applications.
+Note: All the projects with prefix Lib\ are library projects and not sample applications.
 These library projects contain common code used by several of the sample applications.

-- Lib_CMSISv1p30_LPC31xx Cortex Microcontroller Software Interface Standard as defined by ARM - Lib MCU Drivers for peripherals on the LPC1343/LPC1114 microcontroller - Lib_EaBaseBoard Drivers for peripherals on the Embedded Artists LPCXpresso Base Board - Lib_FatFs_SD ChaN's FAT Fs module ported to the LPCXpresso base Board (used with the MMC/SD card interface).
+- Lib\CMSISv1p30\LPC13xx Cortex Microcontroller Software Interface Standard as defined by ARM - Lib\MCU Drivers for peripherals on the LPC1343/LPC1114 microcontroller - Lib\EaBaseBoard Drivers for peripherals on the Embedded Artists LPCXpresso Base Board - Lib\FatFs\SD ChaN's FAT Fs module ported to the LPCXpresso base Board (used with the MMC/SD card interface).